epatrizio/experiments/README.md

 So, examples are simple but always (I hope) with an interesting pedagogical point of view.\
 Have fun!

+*Nb.
+See the Makefile: each example has its own rules.*

 ## Threads programming

 First of all, [concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing) is difficult, very difficult!\